-To date, the MCPS research teams in Oxford and UNAM have focused on studying the relevance to cause-specific mortality of major disease risk factors, including diabetes^{1,2}, adiposity3-6, blood pressure7 and smoking8, and has also published several cross-sectional analyses related to these9-11 and other cardiometabolic risk factors including lipids and other NMR biomarkers12-13.
+To date, the MCPS research teams in Oxford and UNAM have focused on studying the relevance to cause-specific mortality of major disease risk factors, including diabetes1-3, adiposity4-7, blood pressure8 and smoking9, and has also published several cross-sectional analyses related to these10-12 and other cardiometabolic risk factors including lipids and other NMR biomarkers13-14.
 In addition, current analyses (anticipated for publication in 2023) will report the relevance of alcohol consumption, physical activity and socio-economic status to cause-specific mortality, as well as the combined relevance of these major disease risk factors to cardiovascular risk.
 If you are interested in studying any of these risk factors we therefore recommend that you review these previously published papers (or contact us) to see what has already been published from the study or soon will be.

-In addition, several areas of research are currently being explored by PhD or early-career researchers at Oxford and UNAM, and are therefore considered 'protected' until the completion of the project.
-These include studying the genetics of diabetes, kidney function, adiposity, blood pressure and blood lipids, Mendelian randomization studies of these phenotypes, and use of polygenic risk scores for predicting cardio-metabolic mortality.
+In addition, several areas of research are currently being explored by PhD or researchers at Oxford and UNAM, and are therefore considered 'protected' until the completion of the project.
+These include, but are not limited to, studying the genetics of diabetes, kidney function, adiposity, blood pressure and blood lipids, Mendelian randomization studies of these phenotypes, and use of polygenic risk scores for predicting cardiometabolic mortality.
 Applications for projects that overlap significantly with protected projects may therefore require further discussion before approval.
+This may also be the case where an application overlaps significantly with an external project that has already been approved (a list of approved external projects is available on our website).